MKesenheimer/fault-injection-library/README.md

 ## Executing blink test

 A simple example how the Micropython classes and functions are accessed on the Raspberry Pi Pico, the following "Hello World" program can be executed.
-This can also be the first check, if everything is set up correctly.
+This should also be the first check, if everything is set up correctly.
 ```bash
 cd blink
 python ../lib/upload-micro-python.py --port /dev/<rpi-tty-port> --script mp_blink.py